KrzysztofMarciniak/SRSFL/README.md

 * Reverse Shell: SRSFL enables remote access to a target Linux system by establishing a reverse shell connection.
 This allows an attacker to control the victim system remotely.

 * Persistence: SRSFL ensures persistence on the target system by adding an SSH key to the root user's authorized_keys file and checking its existence every minute using a cronjob.
-This ensures that even if the system is restarted, the attacker can regain access without the need for manual intervention.
+This ensures that even if the key is deleted, the attacker can regain access without the need for manual intervention.

 ### Setup: